-The College’s Study Abroad Office offers students more than a dozen opportunities to enroll directly in foreign universities with which the College has established an academic partnership.
+The College’s Study Abroad Office offers students two dozen opportunities to enroll directly in foreign universities with which the College has established an academic partnership.
 These strategic partnerships reflect academic breadth, depth, and diverse intellectual perspectives.
 Most credits earned through direct enrollment programs will count toward students’ graduation requirements, though this is not a guarantee and credits can count in different ways.

 Direct enrollment credit should be evaluated by both Study Abroad and an academic adviser in the College.
 If approved, direct enrollment credit is listed on the students’ University of Chicago transcript along with the number of approved credits.
 Grades earned in direct enrollment programs do appear on your University of Chicago transcript but the grades do not count toward your University of Chicago GPA.
 Because grades do not factor into your GPA, you will not be eligible for the Dean’s List for the quarter(s) you participate in a direct enrollment program.

 Approved direct enrollment credits count toward the total number of course credits that College students are required to complete for a bachelor’s degree.
 As you are planning for study abroad, keep in mind that more than half of your major or minor requirements must be met by registering for courses bearing University of Chicago course numbers, which direct enrollment credits do not.
 Certain academic departments place further limitations on the number of direct enrollment credits they will allow you to count toward your major or minor, so check in with your academic department(s) about their requirements early on.